 Regardless of the charge against you, the prosecutor must prove all elements of the crime beyond a reasonable doubt.

 Our sex crime defense lawyers will thoroughly investigate the allegations, and challenge the evidence and how it was obtained.
 In many cases, our lawyers have successfully had evidence excluded, which makes it harder for the prosecution to secure a conviction.
 This, in turn, can be used to negotiate a more favorable plea bargain, or to have the case against you dismissed.

 If you or someone you care about was charged with a North Dakota sex crime, contact the experienced sex crime defense lawyers at Fremstad Law today.

 We will vigorously defend you against sex crime allegations by challenging the evidence, helping you to negotiate a plea arrangement, or even having the case against you thrown out.

-With offices in Fargo and Valley City, we defend people throughout North Dakota and Minnesota.
+With our office in Fargo, we defend people throughout North Dakota and Minnesota.

 © 2020 Fremstad Law